ARYNA SABALENKA AND SWIATEK SUFFER RANKING SETBACK IN WTA CIRCUIT

 Since her unexpected first-round US Open exit, Madison Keys has chosen to take a long hiatus.

-Sabalenka has been enjoying some vacation in Dubai prior to the WTA Finals in Riyadh.
+Sabalenka has been enjoying a vacation in Dubai before the WTA Finals in Riyadh.

 As players plan their year, Swiatek has been candid about the pressures of the tour and the psychological effects of required events.

-The former French Open champion criticized the WTA's attempt to make events mandatory as unwise in his most recent remarks, which were made during the China Open.
+The former French Open champion criticised the WTA's attempt to make events mandatory as unwise in his most recent remarks, which were made during the China Open.

 In Beijing, Swiatek stated, "I do not think any top player will genuinely be able to achieve this, for example, playing the six 500 events."
 "There is simply no way to fit it into the schedule."